melatonein5/Advent-of-Code-2025/README.md

 Because the dial points at 0 a total of three times during this process, the solution in this example is 3.

->For my solution, I wrote two functions.
+>The first thing I noticed is that there are some big numbers in the input.
+Input 128 is a right turn by 958.
+For my solution, I wrote two functions.
 One to evaluate a left turn and another to evaluate a right turn:
 ```go
 // turnRight rotates the dial to the right by the specified amount
 func turnRight(current, amount int) int {